NCAR/climate-primer-water/doc/ch5_attribution.rst

-In the western part of the contiguous United States, the observed trend in April 1st snowpack is decreasing in a majority of locations, especially the northern Rockies and Pacific Northwest.
+In the western part of the contiguous United States, the observed trend in April 1st snowpack is decreasing in a majority of locations, especially the northern Rocky Mountains and Pacific Northwest.

 |image24|